War Related Illness and Injury Study Center

 As this internship is at a federal facility, selected interns must complete a formal background check and perform on-line research trainings in order to participate in research activities.
 Please be aware that this process may take several months to complete.
 We therefore encourage applicants to contact the WRIISC well ahead of their preferred internship start date.

 The Behavioral Health Research Lab (BHRL) is offering placements in its Psychology Externship Program to qualified students who are interested in clinical research, health psychology, and Veterans’ health.
 The externship program is a 2-day per week placement.
-The BHRL develops and tests behavioral health interventions to help Veterans better manage complex post-deployment health concerns, including medically unexplained symptoms, chronic pain, and other symptoms.
+The BHRL develops and tests behavioral health interventions to help Veterans better manage complex post-deployment health concerns including chronic pain, Gulf War Illness, medically unexplained illnesses (such as chronic multisymptom illness [CMI] and long-COVID), symptoms related to military and environmental exposures, and other complex health conditions.
 As part of the BHRL, externs will develop both research and clinical skills relevant to advanced study in clinical, counseling or health psychology.
 Research experiences include exposure to study protocols and research procedures such as assisting with study recruitment, screening, and enrollment.
 Interested externs may also have the opportunity to participate in a small data analysis project.
-Clinical experiences include learning to deliver behavioral health interventions within a clinical research study, as well as performing suicide risk assessments.
-Externs may also have opportunities to administer neuropsychological tests as part of research data collection, as well as to co-facilitate a behavioral activation therapy group.
+Clinical experiences include learning to deliver behavioral health interventions within a clinical research study, as well as additional clinical opportunities when available in our center.
 Externs participate in a regular didactic program offering training in a range of topics relevant to Veterans’ health, clinical research, behavioral health, and professional development and may also attend select internal trainings, as appropriate.
 Our program aims to provide a collaborative, positive, and productive culture to support externs in their training goals.

-Prospective candidates must be enrolled as a full time student in an accredited doctoral program in clinical or counseling psychology who have completed at least one full year of graduate training.
+Prospective candidates must be enrolled as a full time student in an accredited doctoral program in clinical or counseling psychology and have completed at least one full year of graduate training.

 - Cover letter stating your interest in externship training at the BHRL